-For the hedges of highly probable aircraft prepayments, as the critical terms (i.e., the notional amount, useful life and underlying asset) of the foreign currency options contracts and foreign exchange forward contracts and their corresponding hedged items are the same, the Group performs a qualitative assessment of the effectiveness, and it is expected that the value of the foreign exchange forward contracts and the value of the corresponding hedged items will systematically change in the opposite direction in response to movements in the underlying exchange rates.
+For the hedges of highly probable aircraft prepayments, as the critical terms (i.e., the notional amount, useful life and underlying asset) of the foreign currency options contracts and foreign exchange forward contracts and their corresponding hedged items are the same.
+The Group performs a qualitative assessment of the effectiveness.
+The value of the foreign exchange forward contracts and the value of the corresponding hedged items are expected to change systematically in the opposite direction in response to movements in the underlying exchange rates.

 The following table summarizes the information relating to the hedging of foreign currency risk.
-Please refer to Note 21 for rental contract for hedging.
+Refer to Note 21 for rental contract for hedging.